jawhitti/WeLoveToCode/README.md

 #We Love to Code
-This repo holds code generated duing "We Love To Code" 2/10/2017
+This repo holds code generated duing "We Love To Code" 2/10/2017 at Bryan Middle School.

 ## jsfiddle
 Click these links to visit the javascript fiddles we wrote together